yemibalogun/yemibalogun/README.md

 A self-taught Web Development from Nigeria.
 I really enjoy programming in Python as well as learning frameworks like FastApi, Flask, and Bootstrap.
 I also enjoy making music and networking in general.

 * 🌍  I'm based in Nigeria
-* 🧠  I'm learning Flask
+* 🧠  I'm proficient in Flask
 * 🤝  I'm open to collaborating on Interesting projects

 #### Skills